Disability Tax Credit Calculator

 Once you have your Federal and Provincial Base amount calculated as shown above, you can add those two to get The Disability Tax Credit amount an adults will receive.

-How much is the Disability Tax Credit for children?
+How much is the Disability Tax Credit for children, When Filing Federal Taxes in 2026 (for 2025 Income)?

 Children under 18 also get supplemental amounts, below example will show how supplement amount is calculated.